Aircraft Carriers

 National Archives #80-G-17531

-It was also necessary to get the aircraft back down after they completed their mission.
 Arrestor wires were used to bring landing aircraft to a quick halt.
 These were steel cables suspended across the rear half of the flight deck, just above deck level, where they could be caught by a tail hook lowered from the rear fuselage of a carrier aircraft.
-The arrestor wires were hydraulically loaded so that they offered considerable resistance to being pulled forward by the aircraft, thereby bringing the aircraft to a rapid halt.
+The arrestor wires were hydraulically loaded so that they offered steady resistance to being pulled forward by the aircraft.
+Japanese pilots took pride in catching the second wire, which was considered a perfect landing, and which earned the pilot a five yen bonus to his pay.
+(Normal monthly pay for a Japanese lieutenant was sixty yen per month.)

 There was also a crash barrier forward of the arrestor wires.
 This was a strong net about 15 feet high.
 If the tail hook failed to catch any of the arrestor wires, or if an arrestor wire malfunctioned, the crash barrier prevented the aircraft from rolling into the forward area of the flight deck, where aircraft that had just landed or were about to take off were usually parked.
 The crash barrier was a last ditch: An aircraft that went into the crash barrier was likely to be damaged, and its crew could easily be injured.